 Almond flour is perfect for substituting wheat flour in many recipes such as keto muffins, keto pancakes or low carb waffles.
 We are lucky to be a family free of almond allergy, so we all love almond flour recipes.

 So we’ve discussed the almond flour, what are the other ingredients needed to make keto blueberry muffins?
 Well, you’ll need only 8 ingredients more.
 The low carb ingredients you’ll need:

 - Almond flour – Use superfine blanched almond flour.

 - Eggs – Always use room temperature eggs to avoid the eggy taste.

 - Coconut oil, melted or softened – It works excellent in both form and I haven’t noticed a big difference in the texture.
-You can use grass-fed butter too because it adds a nice buttery taste to the keto blueberry muffins.
+You can use grass-fed butter too because it adds a nice buttery taste to the gluten-free blueberry muffins.

 - Keto Sweetener – As usual, I use my favorite sweetener which is Erythritol because it has no aftertaste and it doesn’t raise blood sugar.
-Don’t use pure stevia or stevia extract in baked good because you end up with very bitter keto muffins.
+Don’t use pure stevia or stevia extract in baked goods because you end up with very bitter keto muffins.
 Use coconut sugar if you are on a paleo diet.